mlf-core/mlf-core/_sources/lint.rst.txt

 ~~~~~~~~~~~~~~~~~~

 | Expected line not found.
 This error occurs when CPU/GPU deterministic training may no longer be guaranteed, since a required setting has been disabled or removed.
-| Currently, mlflow-pytorch expects:
+| Currently, mlflow-pytorch expects the following lines in the main entry script:

 .. code-block::
     :linenos:

-    def set_pytorch_random_seeds(seed, use_cuda):
-    torch.manual_seed(seed)
-    if use_cuda:
-        torch.cuda.manual_seed(seed)
-        torch.cuda.manual_seed_all(seed)  # For multiGPU
-        torch.backends.cudnn.deterministic = True
+     trainer.deterministic = True,
-        torch.backends.cudnn.benchmark = False
+     trainer.benchmark = False,

-| Line 2 fixes the seed of Pytorch.
-| Given that CUDA support is enabled:
-| Line 4 fixes the Pytorch CUDA seed.
-| Line 5 fixes the Pytorch CUDA seed for all CUDA devices.
+     set_general_random_seeds(general_seed),
+     set_pytorch_random_seeds(pytorch_seed, num_of_gpus)

-| Line 6 enables deterministic cuDNN operations
+| Line 1 enables deterministic training operations
-| Line 7 disables the search for the optimal algorithm for specific operations, which may not necessarily be deterministic.
+| Line 2 disables the search for the optimal algorithm for specific operations, which may not necessarily be deterministic.
+| Line 3 sets the general random seeds (python random, numpy random and python general)
+| Line 4 sets the seed of Pytorch

 mlflow-pytorch-3
 ~~~~~~~~~~~~~~~~~~~